ztcollazo/weasel/README.md

 # Weasel

-**WARNING :warning:: WORK IN PROGRESS** Most basic features are available.
-See the roadmap below.
+_Note: Weasel is just now reaching a stable API.
+Most necessary features are available or easily integratable.
+You may still expect a few API changes, but the majority should be usable._

 Weasel is **the last ORM for Golang you'll ever need.** Built with Generics, so it requires at least Go 1.18+.